j-hagedorn/journals_of/content/poems/2021-10-08-piecemeal.md

 To be a-
 part, touched
-by the sun in the sand.
+by that sun in the sand.

 To be eaten, as to eat.